StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

-- I saved the code to get my IP as an environment variable using `GITPOD_IP=$(curl ifconfig.me)`
+- I saved the code to get my IP as an environment variable using `export GITPOD_IP=$(curl ifconfig.me)`

-- I ran `psql $PROD_CONNECTION_URL` again and this time i got an error saying my password authentication failed
+- I ran `psql $PROD_CONNECTION_URL` again and this time i got an error saying my password authentication failed.
+I did some searching and realised i had a typographical error in my master username.
+I didn't feel like deleting and recreating a new RDS instance so i went to my terminal and changed the master username to fit the one created.
+I ran `psql $PROD_CONNECTION_URL` and it worked.

+- I ran `\l` to see the list of my tables.

+-